Mental Health FMLA and ADA Issues: Preventing and Defending Claims

 The panel will review these and other key issues:

-- What mental and intellectual conditions does the ADA now cover?
+- What mental and emotional conditions does the ADA now cover?

 - What are the steps for employers in an interactive process for investigating reasonable accommodations?
 Is cost a consideration?